 Questions regarding a person’s eligibility for the program should be directed to

-Questions for our office regarding schedules, counseling, medications, AA attendance should be directed to Program Administrator Diane Wheeler.
-Ms. Wheeler is available to assist participants with their questions regarding the treatment program by phone (770-479-5501) or email (firstname.lastname@example.org) during our regular office hours.
+Questions for our office regarding schedules, counseling, medications, AA attendance should be directed to the Group Program Administrator, Anna Bishop.
+Ms. Bishop is available to assist participants with their questions regarding the treatment program by phone (770-479-5501) or email (firstname.lastname@example.org) during our regular office hours.